GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Scanner_1_1Plugins_1_1pluginInfo.md

 ---
-title: 'class Gambit::Scanner::Plugins::pluginInfo'
+title: "class Gambit::Scanner::Plugins::pluginInfo"
-description: 'Container for all the plugin info from the inifile and Scannerbit. '
+description: "Container for all the plugin info from the inifile and Scannerbit. "

 ---

-# Gambit::Scanner::Plugins::pluginInfo
+# class Gambit::Scanner::Plugins::pluginInfo